 Video & Podcast Interview Below

-Greg graduated from Purdue’s Krannert School of Business and pursued an international business career.
-His career allowed him to mentor hundreds of young professionals while leading businesses with over one billion dollars in revenue.
-Greg has led hundreds of young professionals in business and worked with people in over 65 countries.
+- Greg’s career allowed him to mentor hundreds of young professionals while leading businesses with over one billion dollars in revenue and working with people in more than 65 countries.

 What Does College Flight Plan Do?